tmb5cg/Fifa-Autobidder/README.md

 ## Intro

 This project is an Autobidder trading bot that buys and sells players on the FUT (FIFA 22 Ultimate Team) Transfer Market.

+For detailed documentation on configuring the bot, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing)

 ## Overview & Features